 - HEMSPN is responsible for making appropriate non-personal auxiliary aids available for general classroom use, unless, provision of the aid would cause undue burden to the institution.
 (U.S DOE, 2020). - HEMSPN is not responsible for providing personal services relating to individual academic activities.
-A student with a disability in need of a personal attendant or individually prescribed device holds the responsibility of acquiring and paying for those services (U.S DOE, 2020).
-U.S Department of Eduction (2020) Leavant 10, Auxiliant Aids and Santiage for Postegondary Students with Disabilities.
-Patriaged
+A student with a disability in need of a personal attendant or individually prescribed device holds the responsibility of acquiring and paying for those services (U.S DOE, 2020). - U.S Department of Education.

-U.S Department of Education.
 (2020, January 10).
 Auxiliary Aids and Services for Postsecondary Students with Disabilities.
 Retrieved December 14, 2020, from https://www2.ed.gov/about/offices/list/ocr/docs/auxaids.html